Learn how to plan living room lighting and you can create the right illumination levels and atmosphere for each of its functions.

 3. Accent or mood lighting

-‘Accent lighting is about casting a glow on your favorite things,’ adds Jordan.
+‘Accent lighting is about casting a glow on your favorite things,’ says Jordan.
 As well as providing atmosphere and influencing mood, accent lighting is used to highlight architectural features and important objects, and to draw attention away from the things that aren't as pleasing.

 In a living room, accent lighting would normally include picture lights, niche lighting and lighting inside cabinets.